-2) Assign a new device ID value to the non-AP STA, send the device ID, and set Identifier Status to

-“Recognized” in the appropriate AP Identity frame.
+2) Assign a new device ID value in Device ID field, and set Device ID Status field of Device ID KDE or Device ID element to 0 to indicate that AP or AP MLD recognizes the non-AP STA or non-AP MLD in the appropriate frame.

 (CID14)

-When an AP with Device ID active receives a first PASN frame containing a device ID which is recognized,the AP shall assign a new device ID value to the non-AP STA, send the device ID with the Identified Status set to “Recognized” and send the device ID in the second PASN frame.
+When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID which is recognized,the AP shall assign a new device ID value to the non-AP STA,via setting a new device ID in Device ID field with the Device ID Status field of Device ID element set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame.

 CID 145

-When a non-AP STA receives an AP Identity frame with Identifier Status equal to “Recognized” it can proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.10) is now bound to the non-AP STA’s current MAC address.
+When a non-AP STA or a STA affiliated with a non-AP MLD receives a frame that contains a Device ID Status field of Device ID KDE or Device ID element equal to 0, it may proceed with the assumption that the shared identity state with the AP or AP MLD or ESS (as per the concepts of 12.2.10) is now bound to the non-AP STA’s current MAC address or non-AP MLD’s current MLD MAC address.

 CID176, CID 180,CID255

-When a non-AP STA receives an AP Identity frame with the Identifier Status equal to “Not Recognized”, it must assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.10). and the non-AP STA must (re)establish any desired, shared identity state per the procedures previously described.
+When a non-AP STA or a STA affiliated with a non-AP MLD receives a frame that contains a Device ID Status field of Device ID KDE or Device ID element equal to 1 to indicate that the AP or AP MLD doesn’t recognize the non-AP STA or the non-AP MLD , it shall assume that no shared identity state exists with the AP or AP MLD or ESS (as per the concepts of 12.2.10). and the non-AP STA must (re)establish any desired, shared identity state per the procedures previously described.